iRIS Online Application FAQs

 You can find the reference number in the Submission History.
 You also can open the study via My Studies, click on the name of the form you submitted (e.g. Initial Review Submission Packet or Modification Form) and see the reference number there.

-Awardee Institution: Clarify if the funding is coming through UCSF or an affiliate institution.
-Note: If UCSF has a subcontract with another institution, select UCSF here.
+Awardee Institution: Clarify if the funding is coming through BYU or an affiliate institution.
+Note: If BYU has a subcontract with another institution, select BYU here.

 Is the Institution the Prime Grant Holder?
 Clarify if the main grant is held by an investigator at our site or by an investigator at another institution.